Shripathi Ravindra Bhat: Notable judgements

 In his tenure as a judge of the Delhi High Court, Bhat delivered some landmark judgements, particularly in the field of IPR, drug regulation and right to information.
 In Roche v Cipla, a request for an interim injunction by Roche was denied by Justice Bhat on the ground of public interest.
 The matter pertained to a claim of patent infringement by Roche against generic drug manufacturer Cipla.
 Going against the entrenched norm of routinely awarding interim injunctions in such matters, Justice Bhat refused injunction on the ground that such interference may lead to the public’s interest getting affected due to the huge price differential between Roche’s and Cipla’s drugs.

 Another significant judgment from his stable is CPIO v Subhash Chandra Agarwal in which he held that the office of the Chief Justice of India is amenable to the provisions of the Right to Information Act.
 This matter was appealed to the Supreme Court, which ultimately agreed with Bhat’s High Court judgment, subject to certain conditions.

+Throughout his career Justice Bhat has been a supporter of international arbitration: he was on the committee that founded the Delhi International Arbitration Centre in 2009, which he later chaired for three years, and was a member of the committee that recommended changes to India’s arbitration law in 2017, which resulted in Parliament amending the Arbitration and Conciliation Act in 2019 (introducing time limits for domestic arbitrations in India and entrenching arbitrators’ immunity).

 Bhat was also part of the bench which upheld the constitutionality of the 2018 amendment to SC-ST(Prevention of Atrocities)Act, 1989.
 On February 10, 2020, the Court formally upheld the constitutionality of the 2018 Amendment.
 Justice Arun Mishra wrote the majority on behalf of himself and Justice Vineet Saran.
 Justice S.R.
 Bhat wrote a concurring opinion.